stephenh/stephenh.github.com/_posts/2018-01-21-microserving-testing-at-scale.markdown

 Conclusion
 ----------

-So, wrapping up, this is my latest suggestion for what companies struggling with the morass of shared integration environments should attempt to do: use service-layer stubs as a starting point (which are typically easier to write), but eventually shoot for data-layer stubs (more up-front investment, but longer-term better ROI since you don't have duplicate implementations of each service).
+So, wrapping up, this is my latest suggestion for what companies struggling with the morass of shared integration environments should attempt to do.

+While I think "services ship with stubs" is still a great starting point, especially when you don't control all the services (e.g. you can write your own stubs for vendor APIs or internal APIs you don't control), if you want to scale stubs to be enterprise-/company-wide, then I think "stubbing at the data layer" will result in a longer-term ROI, as you won't have pay the stubbing cost for every single micro-service.

 As a disclaimer, I have personally written many service-layer stubs, with a good deal of success, but have not had a chance to try this approach of data-layer stubs (although technically I wrote [fakesdb](https://github.com/stephenh/fakesdb), which is a data-layer stub in ~2010, but that was not applied to cross-service/in-the-large testing like I'm proposing here).